Learning to Be Cautious: Experiments

-Again, all polices correctly label nearly all test digit images.
-In both regimes, evaluating on the fashion images, we see that 1-of-20 and 1-of-10 systematically choose smaller actions at lower indices than non-robust algorithms, and 5-of-10 is intermediate between 1-of-20 and 10-of-10 along this metric.
+Again, while not shown, all policies correctly label nearly all familiar test digits from MNIST images.
+In both regimes, on fashion images, we see that $1$-of-$20$ and $1$-of-$10$ systematically choose smaller indices on average than non-robust algorithms, and this increases with the $\nicefrac{k}{n}$ degree of robustness.
 The differences are smaller on the letter images in the all-images regime, likely due to many similarities between letter and digit images, but the ordering of methods according to robustness is preserved in both regimes.

-\textbf{Ask for Help Only When it is Available.} In the previous scenarios, cautious actions could be identified without taking features of the input into account.
-Here we modify the previous task where lower index actions are generally more cautious to have an extra action, as in the ``learning to ask for help'' task, but the value of this action changes depending on an input feature.
-This feature is a signal that help is available, in which case the ``ask for help'' action receives a reward of $+\nicefrac{1}{20}$.
-The ``ask for help'' action is therefore better than any incorrect classification and worse than correctly classifying even the least valuable digit (zero) if there is help available.
-If help is unavailable, the ``ask for help'' action is the worst action as it always receives a reward of $-\nicefrac{11}{9}$. \cref{fig:bit_hist} show the results for each method in the all-images and single-image regimes (left and right, respectively).
+\textbf{Ask for Help Only When it is Available.} In previous tasks, cautious actions could be identified without considering input features.
+However, in this task, we modify the ``discovering non-obvious cautious actions'' task by adding the ``help'' action, whose value depends on an additional input feature.
+This feature is a binary signal that signals the availability of help.
+When the signal is true, the ``help'' action receives a reward of $+\nicefrac{1}{20}$\footnote{ We also conducted a sensitivity study of the ``help'' action's reward ranges in $(+\nicefrac{1}{50}, +\nicefrac{1}{20}, +\nicefrac{1}{5})$ as shown in~\ref{app:sub_sub_mnist_help_reward}}, otherwise it receives a reward of $-\nicefrac{11}{9}$.
+The ``help'' action is better than any incorrect classification and worse than correctly classifying even the least valuable digit (zero) if help is available.
+If help is unavailable, the ``help'' action is the worst action as it always receives $-\nicefrac{11}{9}$.
+Figure~\ref{fig:bit_hist} shows the results for each policy in the all-images (left) and single-image regimes (right).

-Evaluating on fashion images, we see that the robust methods with $k < N$ select the help action much more than the non-robust methods when help is available.
+With both fashion and letter images, we see that the robust methods with $k < N$ select the help action much more than the non-robust methods when help is available.
 When help is unavailable, these methods never select the help action and instead choose actions with smaller indices.
-The average action index decreases much more when help becomes available because policies switch from choosing actions with high indices to choosing the help action.
+The average action index decreases much more when help is available because policies switch from choosing actions with high indices to choosing the help action.